 Q: Is there any way of legally avoiding a carnet as I only have my instruments with me?

 A: Yes, we now have advice as to "portables" exemption, this being the ability to "walk through" a customs channel with your instruments and "making a customs declaration by conduct" (this means just walking through with the instruments; you do not have to orally declare them).
-For this to be effective you have to OWN the instruments or goods you are carrying for professional purposes.
-At the moment we know there is conflicting advice on being able to do this via a vehicle and this will be updated as we go forward.
-For now however this exemption, to the best of our knowledge, is a convention followed both in the UK and EU.
-The UK statutory instrument is linked here and is clear:
+For this to be effective you have to OWN AND ACCOMPANY the instruments or goods you are carrying.
+As of May 2023 this advice has been expanded to include this , note page 54 of this official advice from the EU.

 www.legislation.gov.uk/uksi/2018/1248/regulation/24/made